SafelyTyped/ts-coding-standards/README.md

-# ts-coding-standards
+# Coding Standards

-Coding standards for Typescript repos
+This repo holds the coding standards for any Typescript project managed by the SafelyTyped community.